DataDog/documentation/content/en/graphing/dashboards/template_variables.md

 Decide if you want to remove/add this template variable to all of your graph widgets with the respective **Remove From All** and **Add to All** buttons.

-#### Template variables with Logs and APM queries
+#### Template variables with logs and APM queries

-Template variables work on log and APM query based widgets—since metrics, logs, and APM share the same tags.
+Template variables work with log and APM query based widgets because metrics, logs, and APM share the same tags.
-Additionally, it is possible to define specific log/APM template variables based on your [log][2] or APM facets.
+Additionally, you can define log or APM template variables based on [log][2] or APM facets.
 These template variables start with `@`.

 {{< img src="graphing/dashboards/template_variables/log_template_variables.png" alt="log template variables" responsive="true" style="width:85%;">}}

-**Note**: Using the `Add to all` button adds this template variable to all log/APM widgets only.
+**Note**: Using the `Add to all` button adds the template variable to all log/APM widgets.

 ## Use Template Variables